SamBouwer/any-docker/README.md

 Community-maintained dockerized all-in-one instance of an anytype node.

-Aim: provide a simple to use all-in-one docker image that runs a Anytype node and required infrastructure.
+Aim: provide a simple to use all-in-one docker image that runs a Anytype node and required infrastructure for development and testing.

-Single docker image running:

-* mongodo
+* mongodb
-* minio
+* minio (s3 storage)
 * redis
+* any-sync-tool
+* any-sync-coordinator
+* any-sync-node
+* any-sync-filenode

+Secondly, we want to offer a simple to use yet customizable option with just the Anytype "any-sync" infrastructure while running your own supporting infrastructure (mongodb, s3, redis).

 * any-sync-tool
 * any-sync-coordinator
 * any-sync-node